 CVE-2026-25787

-A stored cross-site scripting (XSS) vulnerability in the "Motion Control Diagnostics" web interface allows authenticated attackers to inject malicious scripts.
+A stored Cross-Site Scripting (XSS) vulnerability in the Siemens SIMATIC web interface allows authenticated attackers to inject malicious scripts into the "Motion Control Diagnostics" page.

 Executive summary

-An authenticated stored XSS vulnerability in the Motion Control Diagnostics interface allows attackers to execute malicious scripts in the context of other users' sessions.
+A stored XSS vulnerability in Siemens SIMATIC controller web interfaces allows authenticated attackers to execute malicious scripts within the sessions of other users.

 Vulnerability

-The application fails to sanitize Technology Object (TO) names rendered on the "Motion Control Diagnostics" page.
-An authenticated attacker with project download permissions can inject malicious scripts that execute when a benign user views the page.
+The vulnerability is a stored Cross-Site Scripting (CWE-79) issue caused by improper sanitization of Technology Object (TO) names.
+An attacker with authorization to download TIA projects can inject scripts that execute when a benign user views the "Motion Control Diagnostics" page.

 Business impact